-Section 2202.
+Section 23021605.
 Traffic safety advisory board.
 The county executive shall appoint a traffic safety advisory board which shall at the request of the commissioner of public works, and may on its own initiative, advise on matters relating to traffic safety in the county.
+Amended by Local Law No. 6-1972.